Repository Settings

 • Provide a custom, human-friendly name for the repository, which replaces the default Repo Name in the PR Focus sidebar and on the repository label in the PR Summary

-• Select a repository label color to make it easier to distinguish the repository that a PR belongs to when viewing the All Repositories dashboard
+• Select a repository label color to make it easier to distinguish the repository that a PR belongs to when viewing any of the consolidated pull request dashboards.

-In the example below, the realm-kotlin repository name has been replaced by the custom Realm Kotlin name, and a specific color has been chosen for the repository label.
+In the example below, the docs-realm repository name has been replaced by the custom SDK Docs name, and a specific color has been chosen for the repository label.

 Screenshot showing a PR Summary